-At The Little Market, we ethically source products from artisan groups and social enterprises that support artisans and producers who identify as indigenous.
+At The Little Market, we ethically source products from artisan and producer groups that support people who identify as indigenous.
 They have access to dignified work opportunities, which allows them to preserve the artisanal techniques of their cultures.

 INDIGENOUS PEOPLE MAKE UP LESS THAN 5 PERCENT OF THE WORLD'S POPULATION, BUT THEY ACCOUNT FOR 15 PERCENT OF THE POOREST.*

 Artesania Sorata provides work for indignenous families with low income in Bolivia.
 The artisan women dye the wool by hand using natural dyes made from local ingredients, such as walnut leaves, thola, and cochineal.
 The natural dyes are sustainable and soft on the wool.
 With this yarn, the artisans knit each piece by hand.
 Each artisan has a unique style and often adds embroidered patterns inspired by traditional weavings, geometric symbols, animals, or birds.

 Social enterprise Black Mamba connects with small-scale farmers and makers within Eswatini to create chili-based foods and fruit spreads using fresh ingredients.
 The producers often live within rural areas that are typically below the country’s poverty line; they work from their homesteads and supply produce to Black Mamba.
 By working with Black Mamba, they reach a greater marketplace and have access to essential resources including regenerative, eco-conscious practices, finance training, health programs, and community development workshops.
 The producers also have free training opportunities from Black Mamba’s partner NGO Guba, helping them grow the necessary skills to practice permaculture techniques and regenerative farming.